oliwierptak/everon-criteria-builder/README.md

 ## Features
 * Fluid interface
 * Minimized file/memory access/usage due to callbacks and lazy load
-* Factory gives full control on how each and every object is created and what dependencies it needs
 * Intuitive Interface: clear, small and simple API
 * Convention over configuration
 * Clean code